What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Actively Discourages Creativity and Innovation

-There aren't many industries that are static these days– staying ahead of the curve and adapting to changing times is essential no matter what market your attention is focused toward.
-To thrive and be innovative in the current economy, there needs to be room for people to experiment and make mistakes without fearing that they will be reprimanded or punished.
+There aren't many industries that are static these days– staying ahead of the curve and adapting to changing times is essential, no matter what market your attention is focused on.
+To thrive and be innovative in the current economy, there needs to be room for people to experiment and make mistakes without fear of reprimand or punishment.

 Discouraging Creativity and Innovation

 Transactional leadership doesn't allow this type of room for workers and actively discourages creativity.
-New ideas aren't rewarded, and employees are taught to stay within the bounds of the strict system presented to them.
+New ideas aren't rewarded, and employees are taught to stay within the strict system imposed on them.

 If you feel like creative thinking is lacking in your workplace, check out our recent article about what blocks people from creativity.